chirongaA/Machine_Learning/README.md

 2. main.py- Two-Player Tic-Tac-Toe
    This is a "control" program that simulates the normal human vs human version of the game.

+## Deep Neural Networks for Hand-Written Digit Recognition (kminst.py and emnist.py)

+It's a mouthful, isn't it?😂
+This was a project aimed at implementing a deep neural network from scratch in python that can be trained to recognize hand-written digit images.
+The sigmoid activation function of the neurons were adapted to simulate the scaled hyperbolic tangent function.

+To demostrate the program's accuracy, training was done to recognize at least 4 digits from the MNIST dataset with a 90% or more accuracy.

+The second part (kminst.py) was an application of loop optimization to improve the execution time of the program.
+This included manipulation of array access patterns, loop blocking and loop unrolling.